aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/fontsavingmodes/_index.md

 ```

-All referenced fonts will be saved and referenced as WOFF-fonts
+All referenced fonts will be saved and referenced as WOFF-fonts.

 ### AlwaysSaveAsTTF {#AlwaysSaveAsTTF}
 ```